learn-co-curriculum/phase-1-javascript-functional-library-project/README.md

 Returns a sorted copy of **array**, ranked in ascending order by the results of running each value through **iteratee**.
 *The point of this exercise is not to write your own sorting algorithm and you are free to use the native [JS sort](https://www.w3schools.com/js/js_array_sort.asp)*

-*If you would like to go deeper and try to construct your own sorting algortithm this is a great extension.
+*If you would like to go deeper and try to construct your own sorting algorithm this is a great extension.
 [Here](http://blog.benoitvallon.com/sorting-algorithms-in-javascript/sorting-algorithms-in-javascript-all-the-code/) is a list of sorting algorithms implemented in JS with additional resources *

 ```javascript
 fi.sortBy([1, 2, 3, 4, 5, 6], function(num){ return Math.sin(num); });